Fellowship-of-the-Link/old-TfT-test1/project/About this project.md

 - *we learn from the experience to create a new iteration of slightly better tools as a result, along with a slightly bigger audience,*
 -  *rinse, repeat.*"

-This particular pilot project is working with massive.wiki.
+This particular pilot project is working with [[Massive Wiki]].
 Future projects might try other solutions, or expand this one to work with them.

 **Why thinking tools?** See the third planned blog post: [[3.
 Why you probably won’t use that thinking tool the same way as anyone else]].

-**And how will it work?** See the 2nd: [[2.
+**And how will it work?** See the second planned blog post: [[2.
 Mapping the thinking tool landscape]], or simply click around.

 ## How will this map be structured?